 robot design, we hope you will consider applying.
 But will also be

-looking in all other areas as well, as described below.
-If you are
+looking in all other areas as well, including bio-inspired AI

 First, thanks for your interest in our group!

 Although we tend to be a small group, we are always looking for

 creative and strong students and postdocs.
 We do lots of cool stuff,